VirtusLab/scala-cli/website/docs/commands/basics.md

 }
 ```

-For this case, run all the source code files in `my-app` by supplying the directory name:
+In this case, you can run all the source code files in `my-app` by supplying the directory name:

 ```bash
 scala-cli my-app